How Frog’s designers created a socially acceptable wireless earbud in their spare time

 Frog has been designing high-tech gear for 50 years.
-Clients often ask the company to design something they have in mind, which it is happy to do.
-But in one recent case, a team of Frog designers in New York decided to create their own product in their spare time.
+Clients often ask the company to design something they have in mind, but in one recent case, a team of Frog designers in New York decided to create their own product in their spare time.

-The result is Unum, a pair of socially appealing wireless earpods that might turn into a real product some day.
-The team of designers — Adam Wrigley, Francois Nguyen, Jungsoo Park, and Kebei Li — had a chance to design the new headphones during a two-week break between projects.
+The result is Unum, a pair of socially appealing wireless earpods that might turn into a real product someday.
+The designers — Adam Wrigley, Francois Nguyen, Jungsoo Park, and Kebei Li — had a chance to design the new headphones during a two-week break between projects.
 They were inspired by people moving through the streets of New York City and relished the chance to pursue creativity for its own sake.
 I had an opportunity to talk with them about the project.

 “You see a lot of people walking around with headphones on, a lot of people biking with headphones on,” said Wrigley, who has worked at Frog for nine years and is a principal design engineer.
 “And there’s always a question, ‘Can that person hear me?’
 They are in their own little world.
 And I got into thinking about, you know, how headphones work and how the current social use of headphones is.
 You put them on to close yourself off from the world around you and kind of create your own little bubble.”

-“What if we could make [a device] do the opposite of this?”
+“What if we could make [a headphone] do the opposite of this?”
 Wrigley said.
 “Take it from your own isolation from the world around you, and not just do that at a functional level.
 If you’re wearing what we’ve designed, everyone else could see that you can still hear them, that you’re not cut off from the world.
-And that’s what fires singular circular shapes for the phone.”
+And that’s what fires singular circular shapes [for this design].”

-The team at Frog came up with design you see pictured above.
-They created a ring that forms around your ear, with the speakers for the sound built in.
-The device hangs around your ear, allowing you to hear the outside world around you.
+In the end, the team at Frog came up with design you see pictured above.
+They created a ring that hangs around your ear, with speakers for the sound built in.
 Ambient noise gets in.
 You can hear someone speaking to you.
-You can still hear your music or recording via the ear bud, but it is not all-consuming because your ears are still exposed.
+You can still hear your music or recording via the circular form, but it’s not all-consuming because your ears are still exposed.

 It is a brilliant idea, and hopefully a new client will take Frog up on the design and make a product out of it.
-In the meantime, Frog is showing it off to the world.
+In the meantime, the company is showing it off to the world.

 In the future, voice assistants will become so ubiquitous that the constant connection to our personal headphones will create an extremely isolating social experience.
 At the same time, consumers will need headphones that support augmented audio experiences without disrupting their real-world communications.

 The tech incorporates advanced micro-drivers and acoustic design to precisely channel sound into the ear.
-And unlike Apple AirPods, Beats, or other personal headphones, this design purposefully signals a new social etiquette for the future.
+And unlike Apple AirPods, Beats, or other personal headphones, this design purposefully signals a new social etiquette.

 Nguyen noted that social norms around technology are constantly shifting.